lurodrigo/firestore-clj/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/polvo/firestore-clj.svg)](https://clojars.org/polvo/firestore-clj)
 [![cljdoc badge](https://cljdoc.org/badge/polvo/firestore-clj)](https://cljdoc.org/d/polvo/firestore-clj/CURRENT)

-A Firestore API for Clojure.
+An unofficial Firestore® API for Clojure.
 Provides tools for doing single pulls and writes, streaming real-time data, batched writes and transactions.
 This lib is a wrapper over `com.google.firebase/firebase-admin`.
 All functions are properly type hinted, so no reflection is used.
 We also try to provide somewhat idiomatic names for the